Walodja1987/xns/test/Tests.md

 #### Functionality

-- Should allow owner to register namespaces without fee during first 90 days.
+- Should allow owner to register namespaces without fee (msg.value = 0) during first 90 days.
 - Should require owner to pay fee after 90 days.
 - Should allow non-owners to register namespaces with fee even during initial period.
 - Should correctly calculate period from contract deployment time.

 #### Reverts

-- Should revert with `wrong namespace fee` when owner tries to pay fee during initial period.
-- Should revert with `wrong namespace fee` when non-owner pays incorrect fee.
+- Should revert with `XNS: wrong namespace fee` when non-owner pays incorrect fee.

 ---